 What is an empathy map?

 Empathy maps are visualization tools that allow you to articulate what you know about specific types of users.
-They empower you to create a shared understanding of user needs and help decision-makers with key judgement calls.
+They are often considered a part of the design thinking methodology, and they empower you to create a shared understanding of user needs and help decision-makers with key judgment calls.

 When to use an empathy map

 Empathy maps are highly useful whenever your team needs a greater understanding of user needs, such as collaborating on user personas, and building the “user” in your user story.

 Empathy maps help you sketch out profiles for a user or persona.
 They distill your knowledge into a single source of truth.
 An empathy map can help you summarize and analyze qualitative research such as survey responses and interview transcripts.
 By putting this information on a single page, you can uncover gaps in your knowledge and figure out how to fill them.
 Empathy maps are easy-to-use and digestible methods to illustrate user attitudes and behaviors.

 Empathy maps are divided up into four quadrants.

 The Says quadrant records what a user says during an interview.
 Try to capture exact quotes, such as, “I use this product every day because it helps me streamline my workflow.”